Carol Cram at Pratto del Valle in Prato

 Approaching the Scrovengi Chapel

-You arrive outside the hermetically sealed doors that separate you from a specially built anteroom adjacent to the chapel.
 Make sure you arrive a good ten minutes early.
 The visits are timed very precisely with no provisions made for latecomers.

-At your appointed time–not a second too soon or too late–the automatic doors swish open.
+At your appointed time–not a second too early or too late–the automatic doors swish open.
 You glimpse the party who visited the chapel before you leaving from another door as you file into the anteroom and take a seat.
-Here you will watch a fascinating video (English subtitles) about Giotto’s world-famous frescoes.

-I am a bit of a Giotto fan girl and so I thoroughly enjoyed the description of the fresco cycle.
-The work is considered one of Giotto’s greatest masterpieces (which is saying something) and is a wonderful example of the artistic revolution that Giotto brought to Western art.
-Giotto completed the frescoes in just two years, between 1303 and 1305.
-They cover the entire interior of the Chapel and narrate the History of Salvation.
+I’m partial to 14th Century Italian art and as such, I’m a bit of a Giotto fan girl.
+I thoroughly enjoyed the description of the fresco cycle.
+The work is considered one of Giotto’s greatest masterpieces, and is a wonderful example of the artistic revolution that Giotto brought to Western art.

 Entering the Chapel

 After the film, you are invited to stand.
 Seconds later, another automatic door swishes open and finally, you file into the chapel itself.
 Gasps of wonder fill the air as each individual quietly takes in the awe-inspiring frescoes.
-Guides are prohibited so the only sounds are whispers and the muted blips of cell phones and cameras (no flashes allowed, of course) making futile attempts to capture the majesty of the space.
-It’s impossible.
-Pictures don’t do it justice, but here are a few of mine, to give you an idea of what you’ll see.

 This panel shows the first kiss depicted in Western art — Judas kissing Jesus before betraying him